 CLERK TO THE LIEUTENANCY – CRAIG DUNBAR

 Craig Dunbar is the Clerk to the Lieutenancy.
 He was appointed in January 2017, following upon the retirement of his long-serving predecessor, Bill Jarvis.
-Like Bill, Craig is a solicitor and has been in the legal profession since 1982.
+Like Bill, Craig was a solicitor, but retired in August 2023 having been in the legal profession since 1982.
 He was born and raised in Stirling and still lives there to this day.
 He took a law degree at the University of Glasgow and worked in that city until 2002.
-He moved to his previous position in Tillicoultry in 2003 and his current one in February 2019.
+He moved to his previous position in Tillicoultry in 2003 and his last one in February 2019.

 Outside of work, Craig was formerly a football referee in his spare time (although happily retired from that!) and has been the Secretary of the Famous Alva Games since 1995, a position which also led to him being appointed as President of the Scottish Games Association for 3 years in 2001.
-He officiated at a number of games for many years but is now a commentator on the Games circuit during the summer months attending over twenty-five meetings from Tobermory in Mull all the way down to Ambleside Sports and Egremont Crab Fair Sports, both in the Lake District.
+He has officiated at a number of games for many years but is now a commentator on the Games circuit from May to September attending nearly 30 meetings from Tobermory in Mull all the way down to Ambleside Sports and Egremont Crab Fair Sports, both in the Lake District.
 He was elected as the Secretary of the Royal Scottish Highland Games Association, the governing body for Highland Games in Scotland, at the beginning of November 2023.
 He is also a Trustee and Vice-Chair of the Lilias Graham Trust.

-All inquiries about the Lieutenancy should be addressed to him in the first instance through the email link here or by phone, fax or mail.
+All inquiries about the Lieutenancy should be addressed to him in the first instance through the email link here or by phone or post.